 Proposal No. 1.
-For the election of directors, a nominee for director will be elected if he receives a plurality of the votes of the shares present in person, or represented by proxy, and entitled to vote at the Annual Meeting.
+For the election of directors, a nominee for director will be elected if they receive a plurality of the votes of the shares present in person, or represented by proxy, and entitled to vote on such matter at the Annual Meeting.
 This means that the candidate who receives the most votes for a particular slot will be elected for that slot, whether or not the votes for that candidate represent a majority.
 Withholds and broker non-votes have no effect on the outcome of the proposal.

 Proposal No. 2.
-Approval of our executive compensation in an advisory, non-binding vote requires the approving vote of a majority of the votes of shares present in person, or represented by proxy, and entitled to vote at the Annual Meeting.
+Approval of our executive compensation in an advisory, non-binding vote requires the approving vote of a majority of the votes of shares present in person, or represented by proxy, and entitled to vote on such matter at the Annual Meeting.
 Abstentions have the effect of a vote against the proposal.
 Broker non-votes have no effect on the outcome of the proposal.